All Products

 );

-For more optimization solutions for mini-drama scenarios, see the aliplayer_widget_example sample project.
+For more optimization solutions tailored to the mini-drama scenario, refer to the specific implementation in the aliplayer_widget_example sample project.

 Core features

-This component uses the ApsaraVideo Player SDK and is implemented with multiple player instances (AliPlayer), preloading (MediaLoader), and pre-rendering.
-It leverages core capabilities, such as preloading, pre-rendering, HTTPDNS, and encrypted playback, to improve playback latency, stability, and security for a better viewing experience.
+This component uses the ApsaraVideo Player SDK to implement multiple player instances (AliPlayer) combined with preloading (MediaLoader) and pre-rendering.
+It combines core features like preloading, pre-rendering, HTTPDNS, and encrypted playback to improve playback latency, stability, and security.

 Preloading

-The sliding window policy dynamically starts and stops video preloading tasks.
-The underlying SDK layer intelligently adjusts task priorities based on the network status to ensure that more network resources are allocated to the video that is currently playing or is about to be played.
-This improves the instant playback rate, reduces playback stuttering, and allows for smooth playback even when you swipe quickly through videos.
+The sliding window strategy dynamically starts and stops video preloading tasks.
+The underlying SDK intelligently adjusts task priorities based on network conditions to prioritize network resources for the currently playing and upcoming videos, which significantly improves the first-frame loading speed and reduces playback stuttering.
+You can enjoy a smooth playback experience even when you quickly swipe through videos.
 For more information, see Preloading.

 Pre-rendering